mitre/menelaus/README.rst

    #First, clone the git repo, then:
    cd ./menelaus/
    pip install -e .[dev]

-Menelaus will generally work with Python 3.7 or higher; more specific version testing is in the works.
+Menelaus should work with Python 3.8 or higher.

 Getting Started
 ============================